unisar/NeuronSegmentation/README.md

 - **use conv net to predict test labels:** python conv2d_predict.py \<PATH_TO_PREPROCESSED_TRAIN_DATA\> \<PATH_TO_PREPROCESSED_TEST_DATA\>

 Predictions are saved after 10000 iterations to *submission.json*.

+### NonNegative Matrix Factorization
+Ensure the following Python packages are installed on your instance:
+- numpy
+- sklearn
+- skimage
+- scipy
+- matplotlib
+- regional
+- thunder

+- **to use nmf model to predict test regions:
+  - cd into NMF/extraction
+  - python finder.py 'comma-separated list of file names' no-of-images-to-consider
+  Eg: python finder.py '../../neurofinder.00.00.test,../../neurofinder.00.01.test' 5

+Predictions are saved in output.json in NMF/extraction